 - To the ultimate or prospective consumer

-- Which injures to damage the reputation or goodwill or the trader
+- Which injures to damage the reputation or goodwill of the trader

 Whether all these elements are present in the case is a matter of fact, and each case of passing off is tried by evaluating the case’s facts.
 It was stated in the case of Bata India Limited vs. Pyarelal and Co. that “it is a question of fact to determine which there was any misrepresentation which led to the passing of goodwill causing damage to the plaintiff.”

-To quote the example stated in Ruston Hornby Limited V. Z Engineering Co, Supreme Court explained that.
+To quote the example in Ruston Hornby Limited V. Z Engineering Co, Supreme Court explained that.